What Can Emby, Kodi and Plex Media Servers Do for You?

 What Are Emby, Kodi, and Plex Media Servers?

-These three platforms have been around for a few years, they’re easy to use, and they look good on any platform.
-You’ll follow the same process to install and set up each of these, and they mostly offer the same features (with some exceptions that we’ll talk about).
-We’re going to discuss Emby, Kodi, and Plex media servers interchangeably from here by referring to “media servers” in general.
+These three platforms have been around for a few years — they’re easy to use, and they look good on any platform.
+You’ll follow the same process to install and set up each of these, and they mainly offer the same features (with some exceptions that we’ll talk about).
+We will discuss Emby, Kodi and Plex media servers interchangeably from here by referring to “media servers” in general.

 What Does a Media Server Do (How to Set One Up)

 A media server is an application – sometimes with a dedicated appliance, like a small PC – that stores and provides access to media files.
-Depending on the server product and your setup, you could access your media within your home network or even beyond it.
+Moreover, depending on the server product and setup, you could access your media within your home network or beyond.

 Understanding how to set up a home media server will more fully familiarize you with the concept, how it works, and why it’s useful: